mverboom/build/BUILD.md

 If `B_GET` completes succesfully, a folder called `name` will be available with the repository content.

-Any options defined in the `B_GET` line can be used to checkout different branches, for example:
+Any options defined in the `B_GET` line could for example be used to checkout different branches:

 B_GET git https://github.com/mverboom/repo src "-b notmaster"